-The tracks aims to help students who are matriculated at Purchase College acquire the scientific knowledge they will need for success on the appropriate entrance examinations and in the professional school application process.
+This track aims to help students who are matriculated at Purchase College acquire the scientific knowledge they will need for success on the appropriate entrance examinations and in the professional school application process.
 Students who choose to follow the premedical studies track can come from any major (including the social sciences, humanities, and the arts).
-Although premedical students need not major in the sciences, many do and have found such programs as biology, chemistry, and biochemistry to be a successful route.
+That said, although not required to major in the sciences, many premedical students do and have found such programs as biology, chemistry, and biochemistry to be a successful route.